For a free, no-obligation estimate please email us at [email protected]

 Rush seating is made from twisted cattail leaf or bulrush and is usually applied in the pattern above.
-It is calculated on a square inch basis and in order to calculate your price you need to do the following:
+It is calculated on a square inch or square centimetre basis and in order to calculate your price you need to do the following:

 Measure the widest point front to back and the widest point side to side - in inches.
 Then multiply the two figures together.
 Email or call us with the figure and we will tell you the cost.

 When newly applied, rush has a greenish tinge as a result of it having been a living plant and takes some time to mellow to the gentle tan colour commonly associated with rush seated chairs.